- An A4 music magazine advertisement for the release of a new single.

 I was also having problems finding examples of the D.I.Y style of album cover that I thought could work for the ribbon idea.
 Part of me thought that the sense of 'home made' art would be something that appealed to artists of alternative music in that hipster way of everything having to look bohemian and un-polished but it seemed that the general wave of focus was more on presenting imagery as opposed to texture.

-I like the DIY layering of the titles and photos of the artists onto the red background
+I like the DIY layering of the titles and photos of the artists onto the red background and i imagine much the same with framed photos of the band and ribbon. |

-I like the idea of the digipack potentially trying to be
+I like the idea of the digipack potentially trying to be disguised as something else.
+Here the characteristic crocodile skin textured background helps in presenting the album as a board game. |

 No comments: